SeanOlohan/AIncorporated/README.md

 # [Business Name] - AI Solutions for Churches

-Welcome to the repository for [Business Name]!
+Welcome to the repository for AIncorporated!
 This project is focused on helping Protestant churches integrate AI technology to enhance their outreach, engagement, and overall mission of spreading the gospel.

 ## What We Do

-At [Business Name], we believe technology should be used to empower the Church's mission.
+At AIncorporated, we believe technology should be used to empower the Church's mission.
 We provide AI-driven solutions that help churches grow and engage with their congregation effectively.

 ### Our Services Include:
 - **Automated Outreach & Engagement**: Use AI to connect with new visitors and keep your congregation engaged online.